eduvpn/documentation/API.md

 remote vpn.example 1194 tcp
 ```

-If the profile is an WireGuard profile you'll get the complete WireGuard client
+If the profile is an WireGuard profile you'll get a WireGuard client
 configuration with `Content-Type: application/x-wireguard-profile`, e.g.:

 ```